-Wash and dry your hands well, and put on gloves.
-Have the person you're caring for take down their pants and underwear if they are female, or unzip their pants if they are male.
+- Wash and dry your hands well, and put on gloves.
+Have the person you're caring for lower or unzip their pants.
 Offer help if needed.

-- If possible, cover the person with a sheet or blanket for privacy.
+- Cover the person with a sheet or blanket for privacy, if possible.
 If you can leave them alone safely, leave the room to give more privacy.